-- In the right window, you can double-click “Turn off Microsoft Defender Antivirus”, and select the Enabled option.
+- You can double-click “Turn off Microsoft Defender Antivirus” in the right window and select the Enabled option.

 - Click Apply and click OK to save the changes.

-Note: Incorrectly editing Group Policy may cause malfunction of your computer.
-Therefore, it’s advised you export and backup Group Policy settings before you edit them.
+Note: Incorrectly editing Group Policy may cause a malfunction of your computer.
+Therefore, you should export and back up Group Policy settings before you edit them.

 Method 3 – Restart the Background Intelligent Transfer Service (BITS)

-Background Intelligent Transfer Service (BITS), is a critical Windows 10 feature that is needed for you to perform any Windows Update.
-Whenever the Windows Update Service stops working, BITS allows for your PC to display the error message and no progress will be made from that point.
+Background Intelligent Transfer Service (BITS) is a critical Windows 10 feature to perform any Windows Update.
+Whenever the Windows Update Service stops working, BITS allows your PC to display the error message, and no progress will be made.
 Sometimes, an issue with BITS will also cause the Windows 10 update error 0x80080008.
-You have to restart your BITS to get rid of the error for good.
+You have to restart your BITS to get rid of the error.

 Here is how you do that:

-- On your keyboard, press the Windows + R key to open up the dialog box.
+- Press the Windows + R key on your keyboard to open the dialog box.

-- In the dialog box, type “services.msc” and then press Enter.
+- Type “services.msc” in the dialog box and press Enter.

 - Locate the BITS and then double-click on it to open up its properties.

 - Next, verify that the BITS is operating correctly.
-In case you find out that it is not working right, click on the Start button.
+If you find out it is not working right, click on the Start button.

-- Proceed to the recovery tab and ensure that the first failure and the second failure are set to the Restart service.
+- Proceed to the recovery tab and ensure that the first and second failures are set to the Restart service.

-Once completed try updating your system and confirm if it is working alright.
+Once completed, try updating your system and verify if it is working alright.

 Method 4 – Download and Update Manually

 - Find the KB number needed by the Windows update.
-To do this, check your Windows update history.
-You can also check it in the Windows update section.
+To do this, check your Windows update history, and you can also check it in the Windows update section.

 - Go to the Microsoft Update Catalog website or the Microsoft Downloads Center. (https://www.microsoft.com/en-us/download)

-- Now that you’re on the website, put the KB number of the required software into the website, and press enter.
+- Now that you’re on the website put the required software’s KB number into the website and press enter.

 - It will direct you to a specific update.
-Click the Download button for that update, and install it into your PC.
+Click the Download button for that update, and install it on your PC.

 - Once done, check if you still run into the same issue.
-Move onto the next method if so.
+Move on to the following method if so.

-Trying to manually download files offers you the freedom to update your PC without worrying also downloading files with errors.
+Trying to download files manually gives you the freedom to update your PC without worrying about downloading files with errors.

 Method 5 – Restart Windows Update Components

 The Windows Update is an essential component of Windows 10.
-Through these components, your PC will have the ability to download and install the latest updates with security patches, bug fixes, and the latest drivers.
-Sometimes, these can get damaged or corrupted so you will need to restart to get a clean slate.
+Through these components, your PC can download and install the latest updates with security patches, bug fixes, and the latest drivers.
+Sometimes, these can get damaged or corrupted, so you need to restart to get a clean slate.

 - Type cmd in the Windows Search Box to open the command prompt.